invisibleacropolis-ops/NagaKang/docs/step3_tracker_ui_mock.md

 3. Surface the same RMS/LUFS strings to keep rehearsal screenshots and UI mocks interchangeable for documentation.
 4. Capture annotated screenshots once the mock is wired so the asset pack can ship alongside the Windows installer preview.
+Store the Windows HiDPI capture under `docs/assets/ui/windows_hidpi_tracker_dashboard.png` for the release playbook.